Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision: Main building blocks for Software Defined Vehicles

-How the network should be configured is also addressed through the IEEE 802.1Qcc standard, which describes three possible models~\cite{SATKA2023102852}: \begin{itemize} \item A fully distributed model where all the end stations communicate their requirements — through protocols such as \ac{srp} or \ac{rap}. \item A centralized network/distributed user model, where the \ac{cnc} gather the network capabilities. \item A fully centralized model, where the \ac{cnc} is helped by the \ac{cuc} to ensure proper network equipment configuration. \end{itemize} These three models are based on the existence of two entities — the \ac{cnc} and the \ac{cuc}.
+How the network should be configured is also addressed through the IEEE 802.1Qcc standard, which describes three possible models~\cite{SATKA2023102852}: \begin{itemize} \item A fully distributed model where all the end stations communicate their requirements — through protocols such as \ac{srp} or \ac{rap}. \item A centralized network/distributed user model, where an entity, the \acs*{cnc}, gather the network capabilities. \item A fully centralized model, where the \acs*{cnc} is helped by the \acs*{cuc} to ensure proper network equipment configuration. \end{itemize} These three models are based on the existence of two entities — the \ac{cnc} and the \ac{cuc}.
 The \ac{cnc} defines the overall network schedule and is the main controller of the network within the network bridges, dispatching configuration with protocols such as \ac{netconf}.
 The \ac{cuc} mediates the requests between end devices and their applications~\cite{CiscoWhitePaper}, collects all user requirements and interacts with the \ac{cnc} to decide the topology and scheduling of the network. \Cref{fig:soa-tsn-cuc-cnc} provides an overview of these interactions.

-\ac{tsn} is not however the only standard at layer 2 for deterministic communications. \ac{ttethernet}, a standard for industrial and avionics applications improved from the Avionics Full Duplex Switched Ethernet, can be a standard to consider~\cite{Bandur2021}.
+\ac{tsn} is not however the only standard at layer 2 for deterministic communications. \ac{ttethernet}, a standard for industrial and avionics applications improved from the Avionics Full Duplex Switched Ethernet, is an alternative\cite{Bandur2021}.
 While the concepts of deterministic timing of the transmission of frames is inherently the same, both differ in a number of aspects~\cite{8569454,craciunas2017overview}. \ac{tsn} is a set of standards while \ac{ttethernet} is a specific \ac{sae} AS6802 standard.
 In the former, the schedule is on entire traffic classes, while in latter is on individual frames.
-In addition, \ac{tsn} supports lower-priority traffic using non-used bandwidth, while \ac{ttethernet} blocks other traffic even when there are no time-scheduled frames to transmit results in efficient use of bandwidth.
+In addition, \ac{tsn} supports lower-priority traffic using non-used bandwidth, while \ac{ttethernet} blocks other traffic even when there are no time-scheduled frames to transmit results in a less efficient use of bandwidth.